 Using an online reservation system, students are able to reserve and check out various types of video production gear.
 Available inventory includes dozens of cameras of different types, lenses, microphones, tripods, light kits, dollys, and much more.
 The inventory pool is equivalent to some of the best film rental houses in the market.

-Giant video walls have become an important part of live media production.
-Examples can be seen at events like concerts, Broadway shows, the Super Bowl halftime show, and TV shows like Dancing with the Stars.
-MTSU’s Media Arts department has partnered with VER, the world’s leading provider of rental equipment for live event production to teach our students how to design, build, create content for, and manage live playback for this exciting new field.
-As of Fall 2017, Media Arts is in the fourth year of partnership in which VER provides the school with a massive video wall for students to work with.
-At present, sixteen Media Arts graduates work at VER, many of whom, along with other alumni and current students, have worked on productions such as the Super Bowl halftime show, Twenty One Pilots live concerts, and the Latin Grammy Awards since the partnership began.
+Giant video walls have become an exciting new part of live media production.
+Examples can be seen at events like major concerts, Broadway shows, the Super Bowl halftime show, and TV shows like the Emmys and the Oscars.
+MTSU’s Media Arts department has partnered with leading providers of equipment for live event production to teach our students how to design, build, create content for, and manage live playback for this exciting new field.
+Recent graduates from Media Arts can be found at just about every major live event using LED video walls as part of their production.
+Industry folks tell us that no other school in the world is as advanced with this type of video display technology as MTSU.

 MTSU’s Photography program has the distinct advantage of being in its own freestanding building.
 This new facility was opened in 2015 to house the fifty-plus-year-old Photography program.
 Facilities include a digital photo lab with large-scale scanners and printers, two traditional darkrooms and one alternative process darkroom, a spacious photo studio with an infinity-curved wall for seamless backgrounds, a tabletop studio, two digital classrooms, and a student photo gallery.
 There’s even a camera obscura tucked into one of the classrooms.